 To ensure adequate time for processing applications, the applicant should submit an application for admission and satisfactory scholastic credentials by the priority processing application deadline printed in each semester course schedule for the semester in which enrollment is planned.
 The applicant must include a list of all educational institutions attended beginning with high school.
-In general, admission to the College in credit studies is granted to qualified applicants only after all required documents are received by the Office of Admissions and Records.
+In general, admission to the College in credit studies is granted to qualified applicants only after all required documents are received by the Admissions and Recruitment office.